 }

-Now the SwiftUI View:
+Now the SwiftUI viewModel holder:

-import shared // your KMP module name
+import Shared // your KMP module name

 class PitStopViewModelHolder: ObservableObject {